omercankoc/swift-handbook/Sources/Properties.md

 User(name: "Omer Can", surname: "KOC", $__lazy_storage_$_username: Optional("omercan.koc"))
 ```

+Advantages:
+- It is an easy structure that we can use to store data.
+- It is a data storage structure that we can use directly without calculating each time.

+Disadvantages:
+- It can only have one value.
+- When we want to change its value, it must contain logic codes.

 ## Computed Properties
 In addition to stored properties, classes, structures, and enumerations can define computed properties, which don’t actually store a value.
 Instead, they provide a getter and an optional setter to retrieve and set other properties and values indirectly.